apache/cordova-app-hello-world/README.md

 All files inside of `template_src` compose the template from which a user would desire in order to create their project.
 Everything in this folder is copied over to the created project.

 The package.json in `template_src` should be filled with information that describes *the project that would be created from the template*.

+If you want to include `.gitignore` files in your template, you have to name them `gitignore` (without a leading dot) instead.
+They will be renamed to `.gitignore` upon template expansion.